Gleecs/GleecBTC-FullNode-Win-Mac-Linux/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoin Core for Windows.
+Below are some notes on how to build GleecBTC Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
-This is also used to build the release binaries.
+Cross-compilation is also used to build the release binaries.

-Currently only building on Ubuntu Trusty 14.04 is supported.
+Currently only building on Ubuntu Trusty 14.04 or Ubuntu Zesty 17.04 or later is supported.
-Other versions are unsupported or known to be broken (e.g. Ubuntu Xenial 16.04).
+Building on Ubuntu Xenial 16.04 is known to be broken, see extensive discussion in issue [8732](https://github.com/gleecbtc/gleecbtc/issues/8732).
+While it may be possible to do so with work arounds, it's potentially dangerous and not recommended.

 While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using the Windows Subsystem For Linux is the most straightforward.
 If you are building with